gmggroup/omf-python/docs/content/textures.rst

 The `axis_*` properties define the extent of that image out from the origin.
 Given a rectangular PNG image, the `origin` is the bottom left, `origin + axis_u` is the bottom right, and `origin + axis_v` is the top left.
-This allows teh image to be rotated and/or skewed.
+This allows the image to be rotated and/or skewed.
 These values are independent of the corresponding Surface; in fact, there is nothing requiring the image to actually align with the Surface.